Gudu-Diana/alx-low_level_programming/0x03-debugging/README.md

- file must test that a function  gives the correct output when given a case of 0
+Commenting out the part of the code that is causing the output to go into an infinite loop.